JoohyunKwon/Getting-and-Cleaning-data/README.md

 I tried my best to follow the guide from the team.
 So I gurantee that you will never lose your way as you read the code.
 Here are steps.
-#1.
-Merges the training and the test sets to create one data set
-#1.1 Prepare required datasets such as "train","test" and "activities"
+1. Merges the training and the test sets to create one data set 1.1 Prepare required datasets such as "train","test" and "activities" Activity Lables train set test set
-#Activity Lables
-#train set
-#test set
 #1.2 Then, merger train and test data

 #2.
 Extracts only the measurements on the mean and standard deviation for each measurement.